joethorley/ranmr/README.md

     replicate_results("report")

-To replicate the results with the same analysis settings and figure font family as the manuscript:
+To replicate the results with the same analysis settings and as the manuscript use:

-    extrafont::font_import() # if you haven't done this already on your machine replicate_results("paper", parallel = TRUE, base_family = "Arial")
+    replicate_results("paper", res = 900)

 Information
 -----------